harveststack/ofn-vagrantbox/development/README.md

 Now quit psql like `\q` and go back to user, `vagrant` with `logout`.
 Try the rake command again.

 Good luck!

+Oh yea - also you probably want to run the server like this:

+`bundle exec rails server -b 0.0.0.0`.